zl2860/InterpretableDL/README.md

 ## Data

 The data were processed DTI imaging data (FA ,MD and other maps) and were not shared online.
 The dataset created by the package `torchio` directly fits `torch.utils.data.DataLoader`.
 Currently we have 1599 available subjects for training.
-The default setting of data transformation is `None` .
+The default setting for data transformation is `None` .
 Please refer to https://torchio.readthedocs.io/ for any infomation about transformation.
 (Pérez-García et al., TorchIO: a Python library for efficient loading, preprocessing, augmentation and patch-based sampling of medical images in deep learning.
 Link: https://arxiv.org/abs/2003.04696).

 **Note: although we have a matched criterion for training set.
 We did not apply it in this version.
 A matched training set will be added soon.**